 A masterful character actress whose sharp, no-nonsense demeanor in a string of 90s film comedies made her the perfect foil for Hollywood's biggest stars.

-Anne Haney specialized in a very specific and invaluable Hollywood archetype: the formidable, efficient, and often hilariously unimpressed professional.
-With a face that could convey withering judgment or weary competence in an instant, she became the go-to actress for roles that required a grounding, realistic presence amid cinematic chaos.
-Her breakout came as Mrs. Sellner, the steely social worker in 'Mrs. Doubtfire,' whose deadpan inspections of Robin Williams’s chaotic household provided the film’s crucial stakes and some of its driest laughs.
-She repeated this magic as the President’s fiercely protective secretary in 'The American President' and the unflappable law office manager in 'Liar Liar.'
-Haney’s career was a testament to the power of the supporting player; she never sought the spotlight, but by perfectly embodying the sensible adults orbiting larger-than-life protagonists, she stole scenes quietly and memorably, leaving an indelible mark on a decade of popular film.
+Anne Haney broke out as Mrs. Sellner, the steely social worker in 'Mrs. Doubtfire,' whose deadpan inspections of Robin Williams's chaotic household provided the film's crucial stakes and driest laughs.
+She specialized in a specific Hollywood archetype: the formidable, efficient professional.
+With a face conveying withering judgment or weary competence, she became the go-to actress for roles grounding cinematic chaos.
+She repeated this magic as the President's fiercely protective secretary in 'The American President' and the unflappable law office manager in 'Liar Liar.'
+Haney never sought the spotlight.
+By perfectly embodying sensible adults orbiting larger-than-life protagonists, she stole scenes quietly and memorably, leaving a strong impression on a decade of popular film.

 1928–1945